DJSeb/kernel-shark-sebanek-gh-mirror/ProjectSpecification.md

-# Stacklook - a Kernelshark plugin for visualizing stack traces
+# Stacklook - a KernelShark plugin for visualizing stack traces

-## Intro to Kernelshark
+## Intro to KernelShark

-Kernelshark is a tool for visualizing data taken from `trace-cmd` - such data often helps when analyzing performance issues, testing and in general checking how the system and application ran on the CPU(s).
+KernelShark is a tool for visualizing data taken from `trace-cmd` - such data often helps when analyzing performance issues, testing and in general checking how the system and application ran on the CPU(s).
-Kernelshark also offers a support of plugins for user's optional extensions of the tool.
+KernelShark also offers a support of plugins for user's optional extensions of the tool.

 ## Project goal

-The aim of this project is to create a Kernelshark plugin, with which one may be able to access a sleeping process' stack data in the main visualization of the trace and show them to the user.
+The aim of this project is to create a KernelShark plugin, with which one may be able to access a sleeping process' stack data in the main visualization of the trace and show them to the user.

 ## Development considerations

 The plugin will be written in C++, using standard C++20 to allow newest features.
 The project shall be compiled using CMake, which will allow more flexible cross-platform compilation (it's also said to be friendlier than GNU Make, at least toward the build script writer).

-Though possible to build the program from source, it is also possible to use the `kernelshark` and especially `kernelshark-devel` packages, which will be used in this project.
+It is possible to either build the program from source or it's also possible to use the `kernelshark` and especially `kernelshark-devel` packages.
+The project shall use source-built KernelShark.

-As a plugin, the software will use Kernelshark's graphical capabilites and its API.
+As a plugin, the software will use KernelShark's graphical capabilites and its API.

 ## Project structure

 - source code for the plugin
-- source code for capturing stacktraces in Kernelshark's GUI
+- source code for capturing stacktraces in KernelShark's GUI
 - Cmake build instructions
 - example trace.dat file that can be visualized using the plugin

-The goal of the plugin is not to start trace-cmd and record the stack, but merely to show in Kernelshark already captured stack data.
+The goal of the plugin is not to start trace-cmd and record the stack, but merely to show in KernelShark already captured stack data.
 The plugin is for visualization and access to the captured data, so that's what it will be structured as.

-Since Kernelshark also allows the user to use GUI to start `trace-cmd`, the project will also include modifications to Kernelshark's source code to enable stacktrace capture in the GUI.
+Since KernelShark also allows the user to use GUI to start `trace-cmd`, the project will also include modifications to KernelShark's source code to enable stacktrace capture in the GUI.
+For that purpose, KernelShark's Git repository shall be forked and the fork will be a part of the project.

 ### Graphical structure (usage)

 The user will be able to double-click on a button (e.g. shape of an upside down isoceles, possibly with text saying "STACK") above the sleep-starting event of a process.
 Doing so will open another window, in which the stack trace data